mitchellthomson/Security-CODE/README.md

-# Code-Spring-2022
+# Code-Winter-2022
-My Webproject for code Spring 2022
+## This repo contains a Note taking Web Project and a Password Manager application

+### NoteTaking

-A simple note taking application
+A simple note taking application designed for understanding database models, security, and web development

 Built using flask